 In early 2021, charges were laid against a South Australian manufacturing company for a failure to comply with the HVNL.
 A lack of load restraint education was cited as a primary cause.
 Although there were no fatalities or serious injuries, this incident highlights the importance of understanding load restraint requirements and providing sufficient workforce training.

-By offering two nationally recognised training courses, Coates Hire’s Registered Training Organisation supports a wide range of customers in working safely and meeting their transport safety obligations.
+By offering two nationally recognised training courses, Coates’ Registered Training Organisation supports a wide range of customers in working safely and meeting their transport safety obligations.

 “Our nationally recognised competency-based courses are designed for people who load, transport and unload plant and cargo with Duty of Care offerings for managers who have a legal requirement to understand load restraint,” says Paul.
 “We can also contextualise these training courses and develop bespoke material around individual customer needs.”

-Furthering its commitment to safe transport practices, Coates Hire recently partnered with Engistics Engineering to publish two detailed industry guides.
-The Load Restraint Guide and Drivers’ Guide offer support to those involved in transporting construction equipment and mobile plant.
-Other useful information can be found in the NTC’s Load Restraint Guide (2018) and on the HVNR website.
+Furthering its commitment to safe transport practices, Coates partnered with Engistics Engineering in 2020 to publish two detailed industry guides – the Coates Load Restraint Guide and Coates Truck Drivers Guide – to support those involved in transporting construction equipment and mobile plant.
+The 2023 edition of the Coates Load Restraint Guide is available for download below and via branches.
+Other useful information can be found in the NTC’s Load Restraint Guide (2018) and on the NHVR website.

 *HVNL is enforced in all Australian States and Territories, except Western Australia and the Northern Territory.